vinceskahan/weewx-vagrant-debian8/README.md

 Warning - this was uploaded from msysgit on Windows, so beware your EOL in the files herein.

-Notes: unfortunately I can't remember which box this is based on, if you know how to figure it out please let me know.
-Also, the sources.list is set to the USA debian mirrors.
-You'll likely want to edit appropriately to set your mirrors to your desired locations if you're outside the USA.
+Notes:
+  * the box this is based on is noted in the Vagrantfile, along with how to save it to a user-friendly name.
+  * you can choose to download sources from the latest released one, or latest available from git.
+See the provision.sh for details.